xiaogouaiyaotou/Comparing-of-single-machine/README.md

 Principle of datasets
 ----
-All data sets are measured by the number of vertices, increasing tenfold at a time.
-So that can it measure all in-memory and out-of-memory conditions.
+All data sets are measured by the number of vertices, increasing ten folds at a time.
+So that it can measures all in-memory and out-of-memory conditions.
 source: http://an.kaist.ac.kr/traces/WWW2010.html, http://snap.stanford.edu/index.html